xtyrrell/now-discordjs/README.md

 Credits: parts of this guide are adapted from https://itnext.io/hosting-a-javascript-discord-bot-for-free-with-zeit-now-c140e27c6936.

 ## Clone this repository
-To start off, clone this repository to a directory where you keep your projects
+To start off, clone this repository to a directory where you keep your projects.
 ```bash
 $ git clone https://github.com/ImFeelingDucky/now-discordjs.git && cd now-discordjs
 ```